 5.1 Any protest or dispute between member clubs or individuals, who are members of member clubs, shall be made in writing to the secretary within 7 days of the event leading to the protest or dispute.

 5.2 Within 7 days of receipt of a written notification of protest or dispute, the secretary shall call a meeting of the committee to discuss the matter.
 Any committee member who is also a member of one of the clubs in dispute shall absent himself from the discussion.

 5.3 The committee is empowered to call on any participant or witness to attend the meeting such that all of the relevant facts can be obtained.

-5.5 Any appeal against a decision by the committee shall be made in writing within 14 days of the date of notification of such decision.
+5.5 Any appeal against a decision of the committee shall be made in writing within 14 days of the date of the notification of such decision to the Chairman

-5.6 An Appeals Committee shall adjudicate all appeals.
-The Appeals Committee shall consist of 3 club representatives from teams not in the same division or from any club involved in the protest or dispute.
+5.6 In the event of an Appeal, an Appeals Committee shall adjudicate all appeals.
+The Appeals Committee shall consist of 3 club representatives from teams neither in the same division or from any club involved in the protest or dispute.
 Any decision made by the Appeals Committee shall be final and binding.

 6.1 The committee shall raise funds by means of an annual subscription from each team in the League.
+See section 3.4.
 The funds will be used for administration costs, purchase of trophies and such other proper expenses incurred in the running of the League.

 6.2 The amount of the annual subscription for the season immediately following the meeting shall be decided at the AGM.

 6.3 The Treasurer shall present an audited statement of accounts at each AGM.
 An auditor is to be appointed by the committee.